Nine bean rows and a hive for the honeybee

 Nine lima bean rowsLima-bean rows with a beehive in the background

-A British GP, William Bird has recently been awarded an MBE for his contribution to wellness.
-Says he, "What if a walk in a green environment could reshape brains, recalibrate sense of time and stave off mental health conditions?
+A British doctor, William Bird has recently been awarded an MBE for his contribution to wellness.
+Says he, "What if a walk in a green environment could reshape brains, recalibrate the sense of time and stave off mental health conditions?
 If the research trends are true, doctors might soon find themselves writing prescriptions of 20 minutes of nature per day.”

 Roses Jean taking time to smellTake time to smell the roses